david-randoll/dynamic-table-association/README.md

   one row in the `Relationship` table.
 - **Discriminator Column**: The `Relationship` table holds a discriminator (`entity_type`) and target key (`entity_id`) to resolve back to the owner.
-- **Referential Integrity**: Unlike the pure Any Discriminator approach, this design **does enforce DB-level integrity** via `relationship_id` foreign keys from entity tables into the `Relationship` table.
+- **Referential Integrity**: Unlike the pure Any Discriminator approach, this design **partially enforces integrity** via foreign keys (`relationship_id`) from entity tables into the `Relationship` table.

 ### Pros

-- Retains flexibility of `@Any` while gaining stronger integrity guarantees.
+- Retains flexibility of `@Any` while gaining partial integrity guarantees.
-- DB-level referential integrity is enforced (`relationship_id` is a proper FK).
+- DB-level foreign key ensures each entity points to a valid `Relationship` entry.
 - Clear one-to-one semantics: each entity has exactly one `Relationship`.

 ### Cons

+- **Partial referential integrity:** The `Relationship` table can still contain *dangling* entries if the owning entity is deleted without cascading cleanup.
 - More rigid than the pure Any approach (not many-to-any).
 - Slightly more tables and joins involved compared to simpler inheritance.